jorishr/linux-notes/cli-pipes_redirections.md

 Run program1 and send stdout to stdin of program2 with anonymous pipe:
 `program1 | program2`

-## 3. Redirections
+## 3. Re-directions
-Pipes operate on the stdout of a program while redirections can be done with both input and output.
+Pipes operate on the stdout of a program while re-directions can be done with both input and output.

 * ### Output Redirection
 Run program1 and redirect stdout to log file, stderr goes to the terminal by default: